-- Ultrasound is a scan used to demonstrate internal body structures.
+- An ultrasound scan is used to examine internal body structures.

-- It works by sending out (emitting) high frequency sound waves, directed at the tissue being examined, and recording the reflected sound or ‘echoes’ to create an image.
+- Ultrasound sends out (emits) high-frequency sound waves, directed at the tissue being examined, and recording the reflected sound or echoes to create an image.

-- Common reasons for ultrasound scanning include investigations of the abdominal and pelvic organs, musculoskeletal and vascular systems and to check fetal development during pregnancy.
+- Common reasons for ultrasound scanning include investigations of a person’s abdominal and pelvic organs, musculoskeletal and vascular systems, and to check fetal development during pregnancy.